show_page.php1 : db17.jpg

 HISTORY: This cow presented with acute icterus, tachycardia, hemoglobinuria, and fever.

-HISTOPATHOLOGIC DESCRIPTION: Liver, two (or three) sections: Approximately 5% of the hepatic parenchyma contains multifocal random areas of necrosis characterized either by hepatocytes with retained architecture and loss of differential staining (coagulative necrosis) or loss of architecture and replacement with eosinophilic and karyorrhectic debris (lytic necrosis) admixed with viable and necrotic neutrophils, fewer eosinophils, macrophages, lymphocytes, plasma cells, hemorrhage, fibrin, and edema, as well as several distinct, round to oval, clear foci up to 2mm in diameter that contain flocculent, eosinophilic material (emphysema).
+HISTOPATHOLOGIC DESCRIPTION: Liver: Approximately 5% of the hepatic parenchyma contains multifocal random areas of necrosis characterized either by hepatocytes with retained architecture and loss of differential staining (coagulative necrosis) or loss of architecture and replacement with eosinophilic and karyorrhectic debris (lytic necrosis) admixed with viable and necrotic neutrophils, fewer eosinophils, macrophages, lymphocytes, plasma cells, hemorrhage, fibrin, and edema, as well as several distinct, round to oval, clear foci up to 2mm in diameter that contain flocculent, eosinophilic material (emphysema).
 Blood vessels in the areas of necrosis have neutrophils transmigrating the vessel walls which disrupt and obscure the vessel wall (vascular necrosis).
-Along the periphery of the necrotic foci are multifocal colonies of 1x7um bacilli.
-The hepatic cords adjacent to the areas of necrosis are disorganized and contain several individualized hepatocytes that are shrunken with hypereosinophilic cytoplasm and pyknotic nuclei (single cell death), and the neighboring sinusoids are moderately expanded by fibrin and cellular debris.
+Along the periphery of the necrotic foci are multifocal colonies of 1x7µm bacilli.
+The hepatic cords adjacent to the areas of necrosis are disorganized and contain several individualized hepatocytes that are shrunken with hypereosinophilic cytoplasm and pyknotic nuclei (single cell death), remaining viable hepatocytes are swollen with vacuolated cytoplasm (degeneration) and the neighboring sinusoids are moderately expanded by fibrin and cellular debris.
 Portal areas contain aggregates of neutrophils with fewer eosinophils, macrophages, and lymphocytes.
-One (two) section(s) of liver is diffusely autolytic and contains multifocal to coalescing foci of emphysema.
+One (two) section(s) of liver are diffusely autolytic and contains multifocal to coalescing foci of emphysema.

 MORPHOLOGIC DIAGNOSIS: Liver: Hepatitis, necrosuppurative, random and multifocal, acute, severe, with colonies of bacilli, Holstein, bovine.